Sublime-IT/s3-resizer/README.md

 This means there is initially more compute and space required than doing it "on-the-fly", however; no users (even on low traffic pages) will experience longer loading times of images because they are always generated and ready to use.

-When new files are placed in your selected bucket, they will be generated to a set of sizes (specified by the project), a cloudfront function will ensure that parameters to the file such as (https://my.cloudfront.distro/image.png?width=500) will resolve into the resized image.
+When new files are placed in your selected bucket, they will be generated to a set of sizes (specified by the project), a cloudfront function will ensure that parameters to the file such as (https://my.cloudfront.distro/image.png?width=1920) will resolve into the resized image.
+With the default configuration, images will also be converted to webp - But it is easily modifable if this is not wanted (see releases for different configurations).
+You can also expand the code to include both original versions and webp versions, then change the cloudfront function to use an additional parameter (&format=webp).

 If a width parameter is specified, but the size is not in the SIZES list then it will just default back to the standard image.